 — Elizabeth LaBau, Sugar Hero

 Airtable offers a unique hybrid of databases and spreadsheets, so you can dynamically tailor your views by sorting, filtering, and grouping.
-You can also add automations, such as moving a completed task from one list to another when the status field is updated.
+You can also add automation, such as moving a completed task from one list to another when the status field is updated.

 This tool includes the ability to add images and links, incorporate tags, assign tasks to team members, and more.